Home > Analyses > Technology > Snowflake Inc.

 Stock Price Action Analysis

-The weekly chart below illustrates Snowflake Inc.’s stock price movements over the past 12 months, highlighting key highs and lows:
+The following weekly chart illustrates Snowflake Inc.’s stock price movement over the last 12 months, highlighting key fluctuations and trend shifts:

 Trend Analysis